-Romance glints from what little is known of Elizabeth Kortright's early life.
-She was born in New York City in 1768 to an old New York family.
+Elizabeth Kortright was born in New York on June 30, 1768, daughter of an old New York family.
 Her father, Lawrence, served the Crown privateering during the French and Indian War and made a fortune.
-He took no active part in the War of Independence; and James Monroe wrote to his friend Thomas Jefferson that he had married the daughter of a gentleman "injured in his fortunes" by the Revolution.
+He took no active part in the War of Independence; and James Monroe wrote to his friend Thomas Jefferson in Paris in 1786 that he had married the daughter of a gentleman "injured in his fortunes" by the Revolution.
 They were married on February 16, 1786, when the bride was 17.

-In 1794, Elizabeth accompanied her husband to France when President Washington appointed him United States minister.
-Arriving in the midst of the French Revolution, she took a dramatic part in saving Lafayette's wife, imprisoned and expecting death by guillotine.
+In 1794, Elizabeth Monroe accompanied her husband to France when President George Washington appointed him United States minister.
+Arriving in Paris in the midst of the French Revolution, she took a dramatic part in saving Marquis de Lafayette’s wife, imprisoned and expecting death by guillotine.
 With only her servants in her carriage, the American minister’s wife went to the prison and asked to see Madame Lafayette.
-After this hint of American interest, the prisoner was set free.
-Elizabeth was very popular in France, and received the affectionate name of "la belle Americaine."
+Soon after this hint of American interest, the prisoner was set free.
+The Monroes became very popular in France, where Elizabeth received the affectionate name of la belle Américaine.

 You Might Also Like